mahaloz/ctf-wiki-en/docs/misc/traffic/data.md

-By the analyzing of the protocols, you can narrow down the where data exfiltration occurred.
+By analyzing the protocols, you can narrow down where data exfiltration occurred.

 Next, you need to know how to extract the data, which is an important part of network traffic analysis.